Best performance and graphics settings for Battlefield V

 Fullscreen Mode: Fullscreen.

-This is the best choice for smooth gameplay and lag-free performance.
+This is the best choice for smoother gameplay and lag-free performance.
 Fullscreen is meant for focused gaming.

 Using your native resolution is desirable for a better view, but if you badly need a performance boost, decreasing the resolution will greatly improve your fps.
 720p is usually a solid compromise between quality and performance.

 A wider field of view (FOV) increases your vision, but at the same time, all the targets are smaller.
-So the FOV is a personal choice in that sense.
+So the FOV is a personal choice in that sense so choose the best setting for yourself.

 Vehicle 3P Field of View: 95.